- Outline of Research

 Database / Tool

-- Invasive Species of JapanThis is a searchable database containing information on the chief invasive alien species of Japan.
+- Invasive Species of JapanThis is a searchable database that contains information on the main invasive alien species in Japan.

-- NIES microbial culture collectionIt is possible to refer to the list of strains preserved in the microbial culture collection at NIES, which includes the essential information of the culture strains, the references and image data.
-Additional information such as how to order, deposit, handle and cultivate strains is also available.
+- NIES microbial culture collectionIt is possible to refer to the list of strains preserved in the microbial culture collection at NIES, which includes the essential information of the culture strains, references, and image data.
+Additional information, such as how to order, deposit, handle, and cultivate strains is also available.

-- Lake Kasumigaura Database Database providing water quality and aquatic organisms data of Lake Kasumigaura, which has been monitored for nearly 40 years since the establishment of NIES.
+- Lake Kasumigaura Database This database provides water quality and aquatic organism data of Lake Kasumigaura, which has been monitored for more than 40 years since the establishment of NIES.

 - Institute Overview